Wasa Lodge - "A Piece of Peace

 Wasa lodge has a total of 7 chalets - 4 large chalets and 3 smaller rondavels all of which are set in the treeline or overlooking over the lake.
 The larger chalets all have double and single beds in the room, a verandah and a simple shower, basin and flush toilet in an en-suite bathroom.
 The smaller chalets have double or twin beds and an en-suite bathroom with flush toilets and simple bucket showers.

-Between the chalets is a tree-top platform which makes for a stunning sunrise spot listening to the hippo, puku and fish eagles.
 The main dining area has beautiful views and is complemented by a cosy bar and chill zone while many a warm and cold drink are enjoyed around the fireplace outside the main building.

 Wasa Lodge is located near the airstrip and is the closest accommodation to Maluashi Gate.
 It is also situated in an area of the park that offers great viewing of puku, hippo, sitatunga and of course, is the closest lodge to the famous Kasanka Bat Forest.